jaydenpc/jaydenpc.github.io/essays/smartquestions.md

 ---

 Smart Questions are important for Software Engineers because they are a necessary tool to communicate with sources to recieve answers to many problems.
 Many software engineers will go through syntax and semantics errors.
 Many software engineers will go through interface errors.
-No matter if they are a software engineer for 2 years or 10 years, humans don't know everything.
+Doesn't matter if they are a software engineer for 2 years or 10 years, humans don't know everything.
 But what sets a good software engineer and a great software engineer apart is the ability to ask "good" questions